-Max Planck Institute for Social Anthropology, Department ‘Integration and Conflict’ Field Notes and Research Projects (Series)
+Max Planck Institute for Social Anthropology, Department ‘Integration and Conflict’ Field Notes and Research Projects (Serie)

 unter Mitwirkung von

 This series of Field Notes and Research Projects does not aim to compete with high-impact, peer reviewed books and journal articles, which are the main ambition of scholars seeking to publish their research.
 Rather, contributions to this series complement such publications.
 They serve a number of different purposes.

 In recent decades, anthropological publications have often been purely discursive – that is, they have consisted only of words.
 Often, pictures, tables, and maps have not found their way into them.
 In this series, we want to devote more space to visual aspects of our data.